Foundation NZ stallions

 Allermund did not produce many foals but his fillies have been sought to inject diversity into the New Zealand breeding population.

 In New Zealand a daughter, Antipodes, was a successful showjumper, before retiring to breed.
-Her offspring are now in competition.
+Her offspring have also been successful in competition.

 Next came the chestnut Distelfink (Diskus / StPr Doreen by Dueker) of the famous jumping line that descends from Dollart.